ETS-Android1/Flixster/README.md

 ### Notes

 Minutes before the submission deadline I had many errors in my code that I had to fix.
 I was giving up, but after looking at the logcat one last time I found my mistake, forgot to extend YoutubeBaseActivity.
 Submitted the assignment at 11:59 pm, gif could be better.
+Edit: Stars wasn't rendering correctly, fix that up and improved the gif, late by a bit, but better late than never :)
+Next time I will start earlier.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing